ilmanzo/suse_presentations/hackweek22.md

 ---
 # How can it be useful for SUSE ?

-###  Writing declarative YAML is getting more and more common (`Dockerfiles`,`K8S` definitions, `CI actions`, `openQA schedules`) but as the size grows, they get tedious to maintain and error-prone
+###  Writing declarative files (YAML?) is getting more and more common (`Dockerfiles`,`K8S` definitions, `CI actions`, `openQA schedules`) but as the size grows, they get tedious to maintain and error-prone
 - Having the support of a strong typed compiler and tooling helps to increase flexibility, modularity and reduce human errors
-- The library can function as a **linter**: import/parse an existing declarative definition (provided from customer ?) and give hints about possible optimizations or security issues
+- The library can also work as a **linter**: import/parse an existing declarative definition (provided from customer ?) and give hints about possible optimizations or security issues

 ---